Layapanda/Projet_NP/doc/Administrator/README.md

 > [**Raspberry Debian 10**](https://github.com/Layapanda/Projet_NP/tree/main/doc/RaspberryDebian)

-Once you have followed this procedure, you should be able to successfully boot the Raspberry board with a fully working and booting base Debian 10 system image.
+Once you have followed this procedure, you should be able to successfully boot the Raspberry board.

 ## Deploy the program files and configuring the system